WHY SEE A PSYCHIATRIST?

 4 years of specialty training or “residency” in psychiatry (1,904 positions across the US)

-8-hour exam by the American Board of Psychiatry and Neurology, who certifies 1,500 new psychiatrists per year
+8-hour exam by the American Board of Psychiatry and Neurology, which certifies 1,500 new psychiatrists per year

-Medical doctors (MD), including psychiatrists, require at least 15,000 hours of clinical training before being allowed to independently diagnose, treat or prescribe.
+Medical doctors (MD), including psychiatrists, require at least 15,000 hours of clinical training before being allowed to independently diagnose, treat or prescribe medications.
 In comparison, nurse practitioners (NP) require 500 clinical hours (typically supervised by a medical doctor); and physician assistants (PA) require 2,000 clinical hours.

 WHY SEE A PERINATAL PSYCHIATRIST?

-My additional training offers in-depth understanding of the nuances when diagnosing, treating or prescribing medications for moms and moms-to-be.
-One major hesitation of taking medication during pregnancy or breastfeeding is that it may negatively affect the baby.
+My additional training offers an in-depth understanding of the nuances when diagnosing, treating or prescribing medications for moms and moms-to-be.
+One major hesitation for taking medication during pregnancy or breastfeeding is that it may negatively affect the baby.
 As a mom of 2 under 2, I understand.

 A few examples of such nuances:

-50% of pregnancies in the US is unplanned.
-However, fetal organs, such as neural tube and the heart, are formed by 2-5 weeks and 2-8 weeks after conception, when most people are unaware that they’re pregnant.
+50% of pregnancies in the US are unplanned.
+However, fetal organs, such as the neural tube and the heart, are formed between 2-5 weeks and 2-8 weeks after conception, respectively, when most people are unaware that they’re pregnant.
 This means avoiding medications that may interfere with fetal organ formation is imperative for women of reproductive age, especially during preconception planning.

-Pregnancy lowers or increases serum level of some medications.
-For instance, lithium requires dose reduction 24-48 hours before delivery to lower the chance of infant toxicity.
+Pregnancy lowers or increases the serum level of some medications.
+For instance, lithium requires a dose reduction 24-48 hours before delivery to lower the chance of infant toxicity.

 WHY SEE A SPORTS PSYCHIATRIST?